 But keep in mind that there are cycling units that even though they support ANT+ they do not have the power measurement support (like the Garmin Edge 25), and units or watches with Bluetooth sensor support that will not be compatible with the PowerTap G3, at least not directly.

-There is a solution for the latter, since the "cap" of the hub can be replaced by another one that transmits the data via Bluetooth and additionally, there is also another cap with dual technology, transmitting simultaneously via ANT+ and Bluetooth.
-But in both cases they are added as an option, since the cap that includes the standard version of PowerTap G3 only has ANT+ connectivity.
+For the latter there is a solution, as the hub "cap" can be replaced by another that transmits data via Bluetooth and additionally, there is also another cap with dual technology, transmitting simultaneously via ANT+ and Bluetooth.
+But in both cases they are added as an option, since the cover included in the standard version of PowerTap G3 only has ANT+ connectivity.